Borgo Mosnel: winery and organic wines in Franciacorta

 The interior of the villa is a Venetian plant.
 An important entrance closes on the bottom with the dining room completely decorated with a fantasy landscape (the first of 800) that overlooks the garden from a large arched window door and on the northern extension, a small two-storey slat (a time for the service staff), elegantly characterized by windows and ogival doors and crenellations in the gothic neo-gothic style.
 On the sides living room, sitting area and access to the neoclassical staircase that leads to the first floor where a decorated hall overlooks the entrance plus the part of the porch underneath and faces the large window on the access courtyard.
 From this you access 4 bedrooms as well as to another side of the house and to the service staircase.
 The villa is still inhabited and furnished and can not be visited.

-North of the Palaces is the romantic park of about two hectares designed in the early 1800 around a majestic Cedar of Lebanon about 40 meters high, dating back to the time before the Romantic architecture.
+North of the Palaces is the romantic park of about two hectares designed in the early 1800s around a majestic Cedar of Lebanon about 40 meters high, which dates back to the era prior to Romantic architecture.

 The garden is enlivened by long gravel paths among bicentennial plants; strolling you can admire many varieties of ancient plants: Taxes (Taxus Baccata) and Cedri Deodara and Lebanon, Atlantica Glauca, Beech, Carpini and Horse-chestnut, and single specimens of Libocedro, Linden, Magnolia Stellata and Magnolia Grandiflora.
 In addition, various shrub species scent and color the garden in every season: Roses, Peonies, Dahlias, Olea Fragrans, Calicantus, Hydrangeas, Lauri, Lecci, Chestnut and Spirae.

 In this pleasant path among the green there is a sixteenth-century fountain, a tufa glacier and a belvedere overlooking the internal vineyard, characterized by Pinot Noir vines.